tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 * In the current model, servers are highly centralized, websites can go down, and archiving information is a difficult task.
 For example, we all know how hard Wikipedia works to get you to donate.

-* With the emergence of blockchains and other distributed technologies, we can build the Web 3.0 -- a decentralized web where sites like Wikipedia wouldn't struggle, since we'd just store a local copy ourselves.
+* With the emergence of blockchains and other distributed technologies, we can build the Web 3.0—a decentralized web where sites like Wikipedia wouldn't struggle, since we'd just store a local copy ourselves.

 ![web3.py](Images/web3.py.png)